 The project will proceed in stages, with regular deliverables and activities.
 For all major deliverables there should be one submission per group, but make sure all project team member names are included on any written submission.
 The one exception is the teamwork reflection that is due from each student individually (see below under "Final Deliverables").
 The following table summarizes due dates.
-Note that all deliverables are due before class or lab, so should be turned in before 10:00 AM on the due date.
+Unless otherwise specified, all deliverables are due before class or lab (i.e., they are due at 10:00 AM).

 Date(s) Activity/Deliverable

-Oct 22-24 Initial team organization
+Oct 11-20 Initial team organization

-Fri, Oct 31 In-lab project presentations and discussion
+Fri, Oct 27 In-lab project proposal presentations and discussion

-Wed, Nov 5 Written project proposal due
+Wed, Nov 1 Written project proposal due

-Fri, Nov 14 Progress report due
+Fri, Nov 10 Progress report due (5:00 PM)

-Fri, Nov 21 Final project demos and presentations
+Fri, Nov 17 Final project demos and presentations

-Wed, Dec 3 All project materials due (due before Final Exam at noon)
+Wed, Dec 6 All project materials due (due before Final Exam at noon)